 Above: Raymond Concrete Pile Company’s Gow Division’s SPT rig is featured in a Willys Overland advertisement for the Jeep during the 1950’s.
-The Jeep line, of course, is now manufactured by Chrysler.

 W. Ed Wightman, Frank Jalinoos, Philip Sirles and Kanaan Hanna